tpeterz/BigData_Kafka/README.md

 ### 1. Generate Data (`generate_data`)
 - Stores initial data into songs, mood, and platform collections.
-- Use Firestore's config to create documents and add into collections
+- Uses Firestore's config to populate collections with initial data
 - `store_songs`
-  - Creates inital song table with song title as document id
+  - Creates initial song table with song title as document id
   - Fields of **title** (title of the song), **artist** (who made the song), & **genre** (category the song belongs in).
   - Generates sample data for songs.
-Songs can be manually added to the database by user, but
+Users can also add songs manually through the form interface which automatically updates the database.
 - `store_platforms`
   - Creates platform table with platform **name** as document id
   - Only field is name (platform name)
 - `store_moods`
   - Creates mood table with mood **name** as document id
   - Only field is name (mood name)
+- `store_genres`
+  * This generates the **genres** DB.
+It populates to the DB with an array of inital genres + it goes through the song DB and takes every genre from there as well.
+  * This DB is where Faker grabs the **genres**

 ### 2. Producer (`producer.py`)
 - Uses `Faker` to simulate: